benoitj/blog.benoitj.ca/content/posts/how-i-use-linux-desktop-at-work-part2-wm.md

 4. Install one Window Manager (lxde)

 The end result is a versioned configuration that can provision a basic arch VM with X and a window manager.

+**Note**: You can find the sources created during this post in my github [devbox-arch](https://github.com/benoitj/devbox-arch/tree/part2) repository.

 ## Pre-requisite {#pre-requisite}